zioninzion/rcvnavigator/README.md

 $ rl rom 8:11
 $ rl rom 8 11
 ```

+If no chapter number or verse number is written, it becomes 1 by default.

 ```rl``` can be replaced with ```rw``` to look up the verse via a default browser instead:
 ```
 $ rw Romans 8:11